 Another necessary feature is the coupler size.
 The coupler should be properly compatible with the ball mount, otherwise the hitch will make for a poor connection between your trailer and vehicle.

 Types of Trailer Hitches

-Now that we have taken a good look at some of the best hitches available in the market, let's discuss how many types of hitches there are.
-In this section we have defined the different types available.
-This will also help you determine which variety you actually need for your vehicle.
+Now that we have taken a good look at some of the best trailer hitches available, let's look further into the different types of hitches there are.

 Weight Carrying Hitches

 These are used with lighter trailers that weigh up to 3500 pounds.

 Weight Distribution Hitches